 Black Feminist Collective is an intergenerational online collective for & by Black womanists & Black feminists who advocate for the liberation of all Black folks.
-Follow us on Facebook and Instagram for more content, and subscribe to Black Feminist Collective to keep up with our posts every Saturday!
+Follow Black Feminist Collective on Facebook and Instagram for more content, and keep up with our posts every Saturday by subscribing.

 Want to contribute your writings to Black Feminist Collective?
-Following the Writer’s Guidelines, You cAN submit a poem that is at least 100 words, and/or an article that is at least 300 words through this form.
+Following the Writer’s Guidelines, You can submit a poem that is at least 100 words, and/or an article that is at least 300 words through a Google Form.
 Submissions are always open, and there is no experience required!

-Black Feminist Collective a space for & by Black womanists & Black feminists who advocate for the liberation of all Black folks, meaning that we stand with each other, look out for each other as a community, and are intentional to stand for all Black lives.
-While it’s okay to have disagreements, and helping each other learn and grow is greatly encouraged, the line is drawn at misogyny, transphobia, homophobia, colorism, classism, ableism, and body shaming, etc.
+Black Feminist Collective is a space for & by Black womanists & Black feminists who advocate for the liberation of all Black folks, meaning that we stand with each other, look out for each other as a community, and are intentional to stand for the liberation of all Black lives.
+While it’s okay to have disagreements, and helping each other learn and grow is greatly encouraged, the line is drawn at:

-The guidelines above are applicable Black Feminist Collective as a whole, including the publication and our social media pages.
+The expectations apply to the Black Feminist Collective as a whole, including the publication and our social media pages.